stargazer/django-firestone/README.md

     Proxy view --> invokes the corresponding handler, based on the request's authentication method Handler    --> Executes the request and returns an HTTPResponse object to the proxy view Proxy view --> Returns the HttpResponse object

+## Authentication

+### How?

+The handler parameter ``authentication`` defines the authentication method used for that particular handler class.
+The authentication method can be any of the mixins defined in the ``firestone.authentication`` module.

+While the authentication method is defined as a handler class attribute, behind the scenes it's set as a handler class mixin, therefore the handler class inherits its funcionality.

+### Authentication Mixins

+#### NoAuthentication
+The API handler is open and allows all incoming requests

+#### SessionAuthentication
+The API handler only allows requests with a valid session ID

+#### SignatureAuthentication
+The API handler only allows requests that carry a valid signature

+#### OAuth2
+The API handler only allows requests that carry a valid ``Authentication:
+Bearer <access token>`` header.

+In order to use this mixin, the ``oauth2_provider`` application needs to be enabled in ``settings.INSTALLED_APPS``, of our Django application.

+Actually, the Authorization provider is not really relevant here.
+The token can actually be any kind of token corresponding to an application user, and not necessarily some OAuth token.
+Therefore it can be obtained in any way, even skipping entirely the OAuth authentication process.

 ## Handler specifics